cossacklabs/product-docs/acra/configuring-maintaining/optimizations/db_indexes.md

 where `users` is a table containing column `email` that is being used for searchable encryption.

 Also, please note that creating indexes for non-searchable encrypted columns won't give any benefit.
-For database they are just arrays of pseudo-random bytes, with no relation to a value being searched.
+For database, they are just arrays of pseudo-random bytes, with no relation to a value being searched.
 It will even slow down database a bit as it will have to update index on insert/update.